THINGS I’VE LEARNED THAT I THINK EVERY ACTOR SHOULD KNOW

 Acting is not a “linear” career.
 It stops, it starts, it trudges, it sprints, it soars, it flops.
 The pace of your “ascent” may well not be a continual progress, but rather ups and downs.
 At first, it will in all likelihood be a lot of “down.”

 An actor slowly building a career is like a spider patiently building a web to catch its flies.
-When your webbing is in place, the payoff can begin.
+When your webbing is in place, the payoff can begin, but expect a substantial wait.

 Also, keep in mind your career may well turn out differently that you thought or hoped.
 You must evolve as the industry evolves or be “selected out.”